jarnix/nofussframework/README.md

 No Fuss Framework is a framework designed for PHP 5.4+.
-It's meant to be fast,simple, and scalable.
+It's meant to be fast, easy to learn, and scalable.

 It's a professional framework for building small or large projects.